Skip to contents

 Return

-• A matrix containing sums of various groups of the elements of x.
+• A matrix containing sums of subsets of the inputs.

 Details